CMSgov/dpc-static-site/common/docsV2.md

 2. Select the environment (top right): Data at the Point of Care Sandbox
 3. Please fill in the following values:
-    - client_token: Your [client token](#step-two-client-tokens) is generated through the DPC portal.
-Be sure to save a copy of your token in a safe place.
-    - PRIVATE_KEY: Paste the contents of your private key in the `PRIVATE_KEY` field of your local Postman sandbox environment.
-Do not share your private key otherwise.
-If you do not already have your public and private keys, please generate your [public/private](#step-three-public-keys) key pair through the DPC portal.
-    - key-id: This is the system id of your public key, which is returned to you when the public key is uploaded to the DPC portal.
-You need this to generate a JWT, which will be exchanged for an access token.

-With these 3 values in place, the JWT and a fresh access token are automatically generated for you before each request in this Postman collection to prevent you from having to manually refresh the access token every 5 minutes while using the collection.
+    - access_token
+    - Organization ID

 You may occasionally  receive a 401 error message regarding invalid credentials.
 If this happens, please try your request a second time.

 Additional instructions and details can be found within the description of each request in the Postman collection.
 These can be viewed by clicking the drop-down arrow next to each request title.